 - Self hypnosis can help you to focus on the positives

-- It can help you build belief, confidence and hope.
+- It can help you build belief, confidence, esteem and hope.

-There are many more benefits, so go try it today!
+There are many more benefits, so go try it!

 Self Hypnosis For Healing

 Not only does hypnosis allow you to improve yourself, it can also heal you.
-If you need any more reasons to try these wonderful audios or if you are still unsure of the many benefits then read this next bit about the audios that I recommend you to try out.
+If you need any more reasons to try this method of self improvement or if you are still unsure of the many benefits then read this next section about the price ranges and value of self-hypnosis audios.

 The self hypnosis audio downloads from Uncommon Knowledge are powerful, natural and inexpensive

-Most of these amazing self-hypnosis downloads range between $12-14 which is unbelievable value considering how they are going to transfor things in your life.
+Most of the amazing self-hypnosis downloads from Uncommon Knowledge range between $12-14 which is unbelievable value considering how they are going to transform things in your life.
 You just can’t put a price on that, but Uncommon Knowledge have and the value far outweighs the price!

 Be Yourself Socially